 17. Are the courses self-paced?

 You may work anytime, anywhere you have access to the online courses.
 Our semester courses begin and end on specific dates, work is due as assigned, and student teams determine other activity and work deadlines.
-There typically are no required synchronous class sessions.
-Associate teams decide when they will "meet" virtually and complete work each week.
-The length of the program semester will vary from 12 to 14 weeks.
+There are no required synchronous class sessions.
+Teams decide when they will "meet" virtually and complete work each week.
+The length of the program semester is approximately 12 weeks.